CDA Formulates Low Cost Traffic Management Plans To Maintain Traffic Flow - UrduPoint

 Work on these projects will be started within a week with the help of MPO, said a press release.

-According to details, the Capital Development Authority (CDA) has planned to set up several low cost traffic management projects to maintain traffic flow in the city during rush hours.
+According to details, CDA has planned to set up several low cost traffic management projects to maintain traffic flow in the city during rush hours.

 In the first phase, work will be started on Nazimuddin Road, 7th Avenue and Serena Chowk to maintain the flow of traffic.